Demographics of Argentina: European settlement

 As with other areas of new settlement such as Canada, Australia, the United States, Brazil, and New Zealand, Argentina is considered a country of immigrants.
-When it is considered that Argentina was second only to the United States (27 million of immigrants) in the number of immigrants received, even ahead of such other areas of new settlement like Canada, Brazil and Australia; and that the country was scarcely populated following its independence, the impact of the immigration to Argentina becomes evident.
+By 1914, Argentina was only second to the United States in the number of immigrants received, ahead of Canada and Australia.

 In the last national census, based on self-identification, 952,032 Argentines (2.4% of the population) declared to be Amerindians.
 Most of the 6.2 million European immigrants arriving between 1850 and 1950, regardless of origin, settled in several regions of the country.
 Due to this large-scale European immigration, Argentina's population more than doubled.

-The majority of these European immigrants came from Spain, Germany, Italy, England, Portugal, Brazil, France, Switzerland, Wales, Scotland, Poland, Albania, Yugoslavia, Czechoslovakia, the Austro-Hungarian Empire, the Ottoman Empire, Russia, Ukraine, Denmark, Sweden, Finland, Norway, Belgium, Luxembourg, the Netherlands, Romania, Bulgaria, Armenia, Greece, Lithuania, Estonia, and Latvia.
+The majority of these European immigrants came from Spain and Italy.

-There was also a substantial number of people fleeing to Argentina in 1945 from Nazi Germany after its loss of World War II in order to escape persecution.
-It is believed that more than 12,000 Nazis fled to Argentina, with many having been listed to have Swiss bank accounts.
+Thousands of immigrants also came from France, Germany, England, Portugal, Brazil, Switzerland, Wales, Scotland, Poland, Albania, Yugoslavia, Czechoslovakia, the Austro-Hungarian Empire, the Ottoman Empire, Russia, Ukraine, Denmark, Sweden, Finland, Norway, Belgium, Luxembourg, the Netherlands, Romania, Bulgaria, Armenia, Greece, Lithuania, Estonia, and Latvia.

 Italian population in Argentina arrived mainly from the northern Italian regions varying between Piedmont, Veneto and Lombardy, later from Campania and Calabria;

 Spanish immigrants were mainly Galicians and Basques.

 Thousands of immigrants also came from France (notably Béarn and the Northern Basque Country), Germany, Switzerland, Denmark, Sweden, Norway, Greece, Portugal, Finland, Russia and the United Kingdom.
 The Welsh settlement in Patagonia, known as Y Wladfa, began in 1865; mainly along the coast of Chubut Province.
 In addition to the main colony in Chubut, a smaller colony was set up in Santa Fe and another group settled at Coronel Suárez, southern Buenos Aires Province.
 Of the 50,000 Patagonians of Welsh descent, about 5,000 are Welsh speakers.
 The community is centered on the cities of Gaiman, Trelew and Trevelin.

 Recent immigrants

 According to the INDEC 1,531,940 of the Argentine resident population in 2001 were born outside Argentina, representing 4.22% of the total Argentine resident population.
 In 2010, 1,805,957 of the Argentine resident population were born outside Argentina, representing 4.50% of the total Argentine resident population.
+As of July 2023, more than 18,500 Russians have come to Argentina after the Russian invasion of Ukraine in 2022.

 Illegal immigration has been a recent factor in Argentine demographics.
 Most illegal immigrants come from Bolivia and Paraguay, countries which border Argentina to the north.
 Smaller numbers arrive from Peru and Ecuador.

 The Argentine government estimates that 750,000 inhabitants lack official documents and has launched a program called Patria Grande ("Greater Homeland") to encourage illegal immigrants to regularize their status; so far over 670,000 applications have been processed under the program.